Visual-AI/Awesome-Semantic-Correspondence/README.md

 Establishing semantic correspondence is a challenging task in computer vision, aiming to match keypoints with the same semantic information across different images.
 We present a non-exhaustive list of papers focused on semantic correspondence.
 We welcome contributions to enhance this listing—please feel free to submit pull requests with papers in this domain.
-Finally, please check out our TPAMI 2025 paper ["Semantic Correspondence: Unified Benchmarking and a Strong Baseline"](https://github.com/Visual-AI/Semantic-Correspondence) for a unified evaluation protocol and an effective method.
+Finally, please check out our TPAMI 2025 paper ["Semantic Correspondence: Unified Benchmarking and a Strong Baseline"](https://github.com/Visual-AI/Semantic-Correspondence) for a unified evaluation and a strong baseline.
 Thank you!

 ## 📚 Contents